Florida Communities Trust assists

 17, 2016 and

 ending at 5:00 pm (EDT) on August 30, 2016.

 FCT Board Meeting

 DEPARTMENT OF ENVIRONMENTAL PROTECTION

 The Florida Communities Trust Governing Board announces a public meeting to which all persons are invited.

-PLACE: Florida Department of Environmental Protection, Douglas Building, Conference Room A,
+PLACE: Florida Department of Environmental Protection, Carr Building,

-A copy of the agenda may be obtained by contacting: Linda Reeves at the Florida Department of
+A copy of the agenda may be obtained by contacting: Linda Reeves, Florida Department of Environmental

-Environmental Protection, Office of Operations, Land and Recreation Grant Programs,
+Protection, Office of Operations, Land and Recreation Grant Programs, 3900 Commonwealth Blvd.,

 Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special